 “Peut-être Theatre raises the bar of children’s theatre in concept, design, and execution.”

 “Proof that children’s theatre can be beautiful and brainy without losing sight of a good old-fashioned story.”

 What’s On Stage

-She is also Co-Artistic Director of Dante or Die Theatre who make ambitious and striking site-sensitive productions for which she directed: Take On Me, Handle With Care, I Do, La Fille à la Mode, Side Effects & Caliper Boy.
+She is also Co-Artistic Director of Dante or Die Theatre who make ambitious and striking site-sensitive productions for which she directed: User Not Found, Take On Me, Handle With Care, I Do, La Fille à la Mode, Side Effects & Caliper Boy.